englebert/ESP32-C6-AMOLED-WATCH/README.md

-Based on the transition to the **ESP32-C6** and the new features we implemented (Terminal Watchface, Wake-on-Motion), here is the updated `README.md`.

----

 # ESP32-C6 AMOLED Smartwatch Firmware

 A high-performance smartwatch firmware optimized for the **ESP32-C6 (RISC-V)** microcontroller.
 This project drives a large **1.8" 410x502 AMOLED** display using **QSPI** and features a smooth, gesture-based UI built with **LVGL**.